RWU Campaign Against Further “Class-One” Railroad Mega-Mergers

 A number of shipper associations, rail passenger advocacy groups, unions, and environmental organizations are speaking out against further mergers in the rail industry.
 Railroad Workers United (RWU) is proud to join them in this fight and do what we can to thwart further consolidation and monopolization of our industry.
 In addition to not being in the interests of those mentioned above, the proposed UP - NS combination is not in the interest of railroad workers, plain and simple.
 RWU stands squarely and unequivocally opposed to this merger.

-The map aove is what the nation's largest railroad would look like if the UP - NS merger proceeds
+The map above is what the nation's largest railroad would look like if the UP - NS merger proceeds